kanyun-inc/YTKNetwork/README.md

 | 2.x | 3.x | iOS 7 | Xcode 7+ is required. |
 | 1.x | 2.x | iOS 6 | n/a |

 YTKNetwork is based on AFNetworking.
-You can find more detail about version compability at [AFNetworking README](https://github.com/AFNetworking/AFNetworking).
+You can find more detail about version compatibility at [AFNetworking README](https://github.com/AFNetworking/AFNetworking).

 ## Guide & Demo